IanDab47/Global-Keebs/README.md

 - Display all listings by flair type
 - Search for listings that include search query in title or post text
 - Display Timestamp (or default images) on homepage
-- Login to site using Reddit account with Reddit API
+- Login to site using created account credentials
-- Use Reddit API to save, comment, and make posts
+- Save, comment, and make posts
 - Make mobile Friendly

 ### Stretch Goals
+- Implement Reddit API to login with reddit account and post comments/messages/listings to Reddit
+- Implement Imgur API to generate thumbnails for listings
 - Create Product model to store items being sold or sought
 - Categorize and (properly) search for items by type (i.e keyboard, keycaps, desk pad, etc.)
 - Save items on account